 Carefully probe the contact surface of each terminal using a "T" pin.
-Do not bend terminal.

 How to Check Enlarged Contact Spring of Terminal

 An enlarged contact spring of a terminal may create intermittent signals in the circuit.
 If the intermittent open circuit occurs, follow the procedure below to inspect for open wires and enlarged contact spring of female terminal.